couchbaselabs/CouchbaseAndroidTester/README.md

 -workload_sync_url &lt;URL to which the workload DB will be synced&gt;

 -log_sync_url &lt;URL to which logs will be pushed&gt;

+-min_delay &lt;delay in ms, default 500&gt;

+-num_friends &lt;number of friends to tag in document, default 2&gt;

 NOTE: the single command-line argument accepted is a comma-delimited list of workloads to be run.
 A list of CouchDB server URLs must be provided on standard input, 1 URL per line (see the couch_urls.txt file for an example of the format)